The Sadness Ghost: A Six Year Old Deals With Death

 He got lost walking the few blocks home from day camp and was killed by a stranger.
 It is a chilling story.
 Even more so for parents of young children.

-When I read about it, my first response was, “I have to get Sam away from the city.
+When I read about it, my first response was, “I have to get my son away from the city.
 This place is not safe.
 We have to go somewhere SAFE.”
-Close on the heels of that thought, came the question of how to get Sam to NOT TRUST STRANGERS.
-At that time, my son Sam was six years old.
+Close on the heels of that thought, came the question of how to get my boy to NOT TRUST STRANGERS.
+At that time, my son was six years old.
 He was a sweet kid who talked to people.
 He was full of energy.
 People were attracted to him.
 The questions swarmed over me.
-What if some guy takes my Sam away?
+What if some guy takes my sweet child away?
 Even as I write this, the fears are palpable.
 I’m feeling the grief of possible loss.
-Where is Sam right now?
+Where is he right now?
 Is he safe at his school?
 The world is an insane place.

-In a quiet voice, Sam said, “This is bad.”
+In a quiet voice, He said, “This is bad.”
 And we walked on toward the park.

-A few night’s later, Sam’s mother, my former wife, called me.
-She told me Sam had been crying and that he was sad because of a song on the radio that he had heard at our house.
+A few nights later, Gus’s mother, my former wife, called me.
+She told me he had been crying and that he was sad because of a song on the radio that he had heard at our house.
 The song was American Pie by Don McClean.
 You probably know the lyrics:

 “So bye-bye, Miss American Pie.

 But the levee was dry.

 And them good old boys were drinkin’ whiskey and rye